ryman1/keeweb-wiki/Configuration.md

 `--html-path=path` path to content files (useful for development)
 `--devtools` show devtools on start

-You can also specify the file which you would like to open as the last argument:
+You can also specify a file you would like to open as the last argument:
 `KeeWeb my.kdbx`

+Or, with keyfile:
+`KeeWeb --keyfile=keyfile.key my.kdbx`

 # JSON app config